coderofsalvation/timetrack.bash/README.md

     timetrack add '"deploying project","deployment","project foo",""'

-For this could be done from withing a git- or svn-hook.
+This could be done from withing a git- or svn-hook for instance.

 ## Great! and now what?